Jigging Technique

 Long or Short Pull Jigging

 The technique of Jigging for fish is used in many applications from ice-fishing in the winter on the Great Lakes to high-speed Jigging on the ocean for huge Tuna.
-Originated in Polynesia, it developed popularity in Asia, Europe, Oceania, the USA, and now in Canada.
+Originating in Polynesia, it developed popularity in Asia, Europe, Oceania, the USA, and now in Canada.
 This technique enables an angler to catch big fish vertically without the necessity of huge amounts of gear.

-Jigging Fishing Techniques
+Jigging Techniques

 Jigging Fishing is one type of Motion fishing with a jig, a certain type of fishing lure.
 A jig consists of a lead sinker with a hook molded into it and is usually covered by a soft body to attract fish.
 Jigs are intended to create a jerky, vertical motion, unlike most spinnerbaits which tend to move through the water horizontally.